-Bachelor of Science in Hospitality Management
+Bachelor of Science in Hospitality & Tourism Management

 Prerequisites to Core Courses

-Hotel Operation Management
+Hotel Operations Management

 Restaurant and Catering Management

-The emphasis prepares students for management positions in the foodservice industry.
+This track prepares students for management positions in the foodservice industry.
 The goal of the program is to prepare restaurant and foodservice managers with knowledge and skills to meet the needs of the expansive and culturally diverse foodservice industry.
 The campus laboratory facilities are teaching/learning laboratories for students to gain hands-on experience while learning the fundamentals of food management, production, and services.

-Conventions, Meetings and Event Management
+Conventions, Meetings, and Event Management

 San Francisco State University Major Degree Roadmaps

 A Degree Roadmap is a semester-by-semester guide to the course requirements necessary to complete a bachelor’s degree in a designated major.
-A Roadmap is designed to help students select classes that satisfy General Education (GE) requirements, major requirements, other all-university requirements and to graduate in four years.
+A Roadmap is designed to help students select classes that satisfy General Education (GE) requirements, major requirements, and other all-university requirements in order to graduate in four years.
 The Roadmap cannot replace consultation with an advisor in your major or an advisor in the Undergraduate Advising Center.
 You should always use your Degree Roadmap in conjunction with the Bulletin and your DARS report, ASE (if applicable), and transcript to select classes for an upcoming semester.